Join the fastest-growing Food community on Pinterest

 - Beat butter, powdered sugar, and vanilla until smooth.

-- Mix in flour and nuts to form dough.
+- Mix in flour and nuts to form a dough.

-- Roll into balls and place on baking sheet.
+- Roll into balls and place on a baking sheet.

 - Roll warm cookies in powdered sugar.